Today • Islamic Date -

 The Importance of Giving to Others

-Inequality and poverty cause hardships in many communities, and this is part of the test that Allah (SWT) gives to those that are comfortable or financially stable.
+Inequality and poverty cause hardships in many communities, and this is part of the test that Allah (SWT) gives to those who are comfortable or financially stable.
 This test is to ensure we share our temporary wealth with his creation and show compassion to those less fortunate.
 After all, our wealth was given to us by Him, and it can also be taken from us by Him.

 It is, therefore, upon us, as our duty, to help our fellow brothers and sisters in need and to share compassion for those who are suffering.
 Although generosity in giving to others and helping is a natural act of humanity – it is greatly rewarded in Islam, too.